 Silicone is an environmentally friendly alternative to vinyl and polyurethane.
 This material is bleach cleanable, stain resistant, has a strong fluid barrier as well as natural antimicrobial properties.

-Crypton has a patented technology that inhibits the growth of microbes on the surface.
+Crypton antimicrobial textiles have a patented technology that inhibits the growth of microbes on the surface.
 It is also the only fabric that not only meets but exceeds all of the following heavy-duty requirements: stain resistance, water resistance, abrasion, tearing strength, breaking strength, seam slippage, flammability, and resistance to fungal and bacterial growth.
 The fiber content of the material will determine how to clean this textile.
 If it is a 100% solution dyed material it is bleach cleanable.
 If not, it can be cleaned with soap and water.